nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Finding all persons with appointments on a specific date : `bookings`
+### Finding all patients with appointments on a specific date : `bookings`

-Finds all persons with appointments on the specified date.
+Finds all patients with appointments on the specified date.

 Format: `bookings DATE`

-* Finds all persons with appointments on `DATE`
+* Finds all patients with appointments on `DATE`
 * `DATE` has to be of the format `dd/MM/yyyy` OR `dd-MM-yyyy` OR `dd MM yyyy`

 Examples: